liferay/liferay-docs/discover/portal/articles/02-starting-site-development/02-creating-sites.markdown

 Note that if you're adding a friendly URL for your portal's home page, you should update your portal's Home URL field so that page requests to http://localhost:8080 redirect properly.
-To do this, navigate to the Portal Settings page of the Control Panel and find the Home URL field in the Navigation section.
+To do this, navigate to the *Configuration* &rarr; *Portal Settings* page of the Control Panel and find the Home URL field in the Navigation section.
 For the Lunar Resort example, you would enter */web/lunar-resort/home* into the Home URL field.
 Once you've entered this setting, page requests to localhost:8080 will redirect to the friendly URL of your portal's new homepage: http://localhost:8080/web/lunar-resort/home.

 The other setting you can configure under the Site URL tab is *Virtual Hosts*,